 This look kicks off the first of Halloween inspired creations.
 It was done on a whim, and I let the design just evolve the way it wanted to.
-As I don’t have video editing available here at Pirate’s, and the lighting setup here isn’t as good as I have up North… A picture tutorial it is!
+As I don’t have video editing available here, and the lighting setup here isn’t as good as I have up at home… A picture tutorial it is!
 I hope this works… Let me know!
 Perhaps in lieu of some videos I’ll do these instead!

 Alright… To get started I basically took out things I planned on using and left it all over the table.
 Yep- I’m a professional organized mess maker!
 So yes, all these things you see strewn about were just the initial colors I thought I’d use… Not all of them were utilized.
 I started off by moisturizing my face and applying primer.
 While I gave it a few minutes to settle into my skin, I made myself a nice hot cup of Chai Tea with a splash of milk and slightly sweetened.
 Once it had steeped for a few minutes, I dove into the fun part- the makeup!